227 - Satisfactory Academic Progress

-Federal and state law requires that a recipient of financial aid make satisfactory academic progress towards a degree, diploma or certificate to remain eligible for financial aid.
-These laws also require that the standards used must be based on cumulative measure and must include all periods of a student's enrollment, regardless of whether the student received financial aid.
+- Law Requirements.
+Federal and state law requires a recipient of financial aid make satisfactory academic progress towards a degree, diploma or certificate to remain eligible for financial aid.
+These laws also require the standards used must be based on cumulative measure and must include all periods of a student's enrollment, regardless of whether the student received financial aid.

-Required completion percentage: To meet satisfactory academic standards, students must complete 67% of all credits attempted.
+- Quantitative Measure.
+Required completion percentage to meet satisfactory academic standards, students must complete 67% of all credits attempted.
 Refer to section 9 for more information regarding what courses will be included when determining the student's completion rate percentage.

-Maximum Time Frame: Upon reaching or exceeding 150% of the maximum credits needed for attainment of your chosen degree or certificate (including transfer credits).
-For example if the program is 60 credits in length, a student would be eligible to receive financial aid for up to 90 attempted credits (60 x 1.5 = 90).
-A student may still register and attend MSC Southeast after they have reached or exceeded 150% without receiving Financial Aid.
+Upon reaching or exceeding 150% of the maximum credits needed for attainment of your chosen degree or certificate (including transfer credits).
+For example, if the program is 60 credits in length, a student would be eligible to receive financial aid for up to 90 attempted credits (60 x 1.5 = 90).
+A student may still register and attend Southeast after they have reached or exceeded 150% without receiving Financial Aid.